MJO-Teleconnection-Diagnostics/pyMTDG/README.md

     	768, 774, 780, 786, 792, 798, 804, 810, 816, 822, 828, 834 ;
 ~~~

 The package includes ERA-Interim fields for validation.
 The ERA-Interim data can be downloaded from here.
 The data is provided on the native grid (`latitudes=256, longitudes=512`), and the package will interpolate the forecast data to the ERA-Interim grid.
 For precipitation, [Integrated Multi-satellitE Retrivers for GPM](https://gpm.nasa.gov/data/imerg), IMERG, is the default validation dataset.
 IMERG covers 2000-2023 and is interpolated to (`latitudes=241`,`longitudes=480`).
 The package will interpolate the forecast data to the the IMERG grid.

+## 4. Variables <a name="vars"></a>
+The list of diagnostics and required meteorological fields:
+[1]`STRIPES Index for Geopotential`: